BereniceTovar/card-validator/README.md

-# CCVal - Credit card  Validator
+# CCVal - Credit Card  Validator
 CCval  is a validator, that uses luhn's algorithm for the validation of credit Cards, you need to have this in mind, *if you don't have a DataBase with names, expiration dates and CVV,  this will just validate the correct input of the information*, as  just numbers when you need it and  the same with the alphabet with the users name.

 Here you will find 5 modules, everyone have his own functionality and can be used   separately so, use them as you need.